The Joe Arvay Award

 The name of the award was changed in January 2021 to honour the legacy of Joe Arvay, who passed away on December 7, 2020.
 To learn more about Joe, his life and his career dedicated to civil liberties and constitutional rights, click here.

-Congratulations to Adrienne S. Smith, Adrienne Smith Law, the 2024 recipient of The Joe Arvay Award.
-This award will be presented at The Vancouver Gala on March 13.
+Congratulations to Claire E. Hunter, KC, Hunter Litigation Chambers, the 2026 recipient of The Joe Arvay Award.
+This award will be presented at The BC in Bloom Gala on March 12, 2026 in Vancouver.

 The award is open to all advocates who are members of the Law Society of British Columbia.